 The one thing I miss from the Hollywood produced movies is the cool DVD cover art.
-Those look great in Cover Flow mode, and really helps you find what your looking for visually. iTunes just displays the first frame in the Home Video view, but that first frame generally does not reflect the video well.
-Wouldn’t it be nice to have DVD-style cover for your home videos?
+Those look great in Cover Flow mode and really helps you find what you’re looking for visually. iTunes just displays the first frame in the Home Video view, but that first frame generally does not reflect the video well.
+Wouldn’t it be nice to have DVD-style covers for your home videos?

 It’s simple!
 We just need photo editing software.

 While Adobe Photoshop will work just as well, for this article I am using Pixelmator.
 It is a relatively inexpensive program at $29.99, and has most of the features you will ever need in a desktop photo editing application.
 I’m a big fan.

 The end result is going from this view: